 Will Brexit impact alternative methods of dispute resolution?

 Arbitration – It’s widely believed that Brexit will have little impact on arbitration.
-This is because the relevant legal Act is independent of European law.
-We may even see a rise in the uptake of arbitration, as parties agree to arbitrate their disputes rather than litigate, with arbitration seen as a safer choice whilst uncertainty surrounding European legislation exists.
-Arbitration clauses will remain valid and enforceable following exit day and enforcement of international arbitration awards in Europe will be unaffected due to the UK’s commitment to the New York Convention which governs this.
+This is because the Arbitration Act 1996 is independent of European law.
+We may even see a rise in the uptake of arbitration, as parties agree to arbitrate their disputes rather than litigate, with arbitration clauses within a contract seen as a safer choice whilst uncertainty surrounding European legislation exists.
+Contractual arbitration clauses will remain valid and enforceable following exit day and enforcement of international arbitration awards in Europe will be unaffected due to the UK’s commitment to the New York Convention which governs this.

 Mediation - The position with mediation is not quite as simple, although experts believe the impact of Brexit on mediation will be negligible.
-Mediation is well established in the English legal system and cross-border mediations, where we expect to see the most changes, only make up a small proportion of mediations within England and Wales.
+Mediation is well established in the English legal system.
+Cross-border mediations, where we expect to see the most changes, only make up a small proportion of mediations within England and Wales.

 After the end of the Implementation Period, the relevant EU directive will no longer apply to cross-border mediations which take place in the UK.
 However, the UK government recently published a policy statement which discusses an intention to join the UN Convention on International Settlement Agreements Resulting from Mediation (Convention).
 This Convention opened for signature in 2019 and has been ratified by three countries so far, including Singapore.
 The Convention provides an international framework for enforcement of settlements following mediation.
 If the UK does join the Convention, this could reduce some of the risks of enforcement of mediation settlements following the UK’s departure from Europe and repeal of subsequent legislation.